openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 public func clearMem(): Unit
 ```

 **Function:** Synchronous method to zeroize the key content in the underlying system memory.
-It is recommended to call this function when the symmetric key instance is no longer needed, to prevent prolonged retention of key data in memory.
+It is recommended to call this function when the symmetric key instance is no longer needed to avoid prolonged retention of key data in memory.

 **System Capability:** SystemCapability.Security.CryptoFramework.Key.SymKey